 However, due to the large portion of students in Haredi Jewish frameworks, only fifty-five percent of twelfth graders took matriculation exams (Bagrut) and only thirty-seven percent were eligible to graduate.

-Unlike public schools, many Haredi schools do not prepare students to take standardised tests.
+Unlike public schools, many Haredi schools do not prepare students to take standardized tests.

 To attract more university students to Jerusalem, the city has begun to offer a special package of financial incentives and housing subsidies to students who rent apartments in downtown Jerusalem.

-Schools for Arabs in Jerusalem and other parts of Israel have been criticised for offering a lower quality education than those catering to Israeli Jewish students.
+Schools for Arabs in Jerusalem and other parts of Israel have been criticized for offering a lower quality education than those catering to Israeli Jewish students.

 A budget of 4.6 billion shekels was allocated for this project.
 In 2008, Jewish British philanthropists donated $3 million for the construction of schools in Arab East Jerusalem.

 Arab high school students take the Bugrut matriculation exams, so that much of their curriculum parallels that of other Israeli high schools and includes certain Jewish subjects.

 The two most popular sports are football (soccer) and basketball.
 Beitar Jerusalem Football Club is one of the most well-known in Israel.

 Fans include political figures who often attend its games.
 Jerusalem's other major football team, and one of Beitar's top rivals is Hapoel Jerusalem F.C.

 Whereas Beitar has been Israel State Cup champion seven times, Hapoel has won the Cup only once.
 Beitar has won the top league six times, while Hapoel has never succeeded.